Mungo National Park

 Gaze in awe at scenery moulded by the elements and discover how climatic changes since the last ice age have shaped the land's geography.
 The park's lunette is perhaps its most astonishing feature.
 Comprising four layers of sand and silt deposited over tens of thousands of years, this majestic sight almost defies description.
 Walk the ancient dry lakebed of Lake Mungo and photograph the spectacular etched dunes of the Walls of China.
 At night, sit back and be amazed at star-filled skies unlike anything you've seen before.

-• Lake Mungo and Culpra Milli immersion Students make meaningful connections with remote Aboriginal Australia in this Stage 5 Red Earth Aboriginal Studies excursion.
-They travel to Mungo National Park for a 6 or 7-day immersion experience.
+- Lake Mungo and Culpra Milli immersion Stage 5 students (Years 9 to 10) will make meaningful connections with First Nations People in this excursion.
+It’s tailor-made for Aboriginal Studies.
+Students travel to Mungo National Park for a 5 to 7-day immersion experience.

 Plants and animals protected in this park